rescript-association/genType/README.md

 Because of the `external` keyword, it's clear from context that this is an import, so you can also just use `@genType` and omit `.import`.

+To import nested values, e.g. `Some.Nested.value`, use `@genType.as "Some.Nested.value"`.
+Similarly, to import a value with a different JS name, use e.g. `@genType.as "ValueStartingWithUpperCaseLetter"`.

 **NOTE** The argument of `@bs.module`must always be the name of the current file plus `.gen` (In future, this could be automatically generated).

 ### Export and Import React Components